Solomon-Kebede/solomon-kebede.github.io/alx-challenge-2022/the-clues/index.md

 *`I would like to thank the Lord Jesus Christ, for God is the giver of wisdom, understanding and everything.
 I would like to thank the team at ALX for giving me the opportunity to be part of the community and grow.
 I would like to thank Julien for giving me the idea to even write this blog.
 I finally would like to thank my family, friends and everyone for their support.`*

-How you can solve Game 3 of the \#ALXchallenge2022
+How you can solve for Clue 3 in Game 3 of the \#ALXchallenge2022
 ---

 This twitter feed came up, I was stuck at Level 23 by the time I saw this